This easy Strawberry cream pie is made in a pie plate rather than a springform pan. Cheesecake doesn’t get easier than this!

 - Place chilled cheesecake on a baking pan and place, uncovered, in the freezer.
 Freeze until firm.

-- Remove from the freezer, then wrap cheesecake in plastic wrap followed by heavy duty aluminum foil and finally in a large heavy duty freezer bag.
+- Remove from the freezer, then wrap cream cheese in plastic wrap followed by heavy duty aluminum foil and finally in a large heavy duty freezer bag.

-- Strawberry cheesecake can be frozen for 2-3 months.
+- Strawberry Cream Pie can be frozen for 2-3 months.

-- To thaw, remove cheesecake from freezer to the refrigerator.
+- To thaw, remove the pie from freezer to the refrigerator.
 Let thaw overnight.

 Looking for Delicious Pie Recipes?